 - Break in the eggs, all at once, and mix with a wooden spoon.

-- In a separate bowl, blend the melted butter and milk.
+- In a separate bowl, blend the melted butter, milk and rum.
 Add in the liquid to the crepe batter, little by little, until your batter becomes a velvety smooth liquid – that has the consistency of heavy cream.

 - Cover your bowl with plastic wrap and refrigerate for at least 1 hour.